AURELIUS AEGIS

 Assume breach

-Every layer is designed as though adjacent layers may already be compromised.
+Every layer is designed as though the layers next to it may already be compromised.

 No implicit trust